(Black Lives Matter Cover Illustration by Sacrée Frangine)

 - No money to donate?
 Stream this video without ad blockers and do not skip the ads.
 All ad revenue made on these videos is donated to BLM

-- On my Instagram, I have ways to help, information, infographics, etc. saved on my highlights, and on my Twitter, I’m trying my best to spread information.
-As well as my Quick Links are ways to help Black Lives Matter right now.
+- On my Instagram, I have ways to help, information, infographics, etc. saved on my highlights.
+My Quick Links have links for ways to help Black Lives Matter right now.

 Black Lives Matter